-- What role does collaboration play in the success of performance based contracting? - How did you develop the goals and specific performance measures for residential care? - What does your fiscal structure look like? - What lessons did you learn from the first 3 years of implementation from both the public and private child welfare agency perspective?
+- What is performance based contracting (PBC)? - What role does collaboration play in the success of performance based contracting? - What issues should we think about converting to a performance based contract? - What lessons did you learn from the first 3 years of implementation of this project from both the public and private child welfare agency perspective?